stephencweiss/stephencharlesweiss.com/content/blog/2019-08-31/test-variables-graphiql.md

 {“slug”: “hello-world”
 ```

-Note: It’s important to put quotes around Slug or it will error.
+Note: It's important to put quotes around Slug or it will error.

 ![](./error-expected-string.png)